-6 Reasons Why Your Back May Hurt
+6 Reasons for Back Pain

 Both a lack of and excessive physical activity can be risk factors when suffering from back pain, so it's important to adapt any activity to our abilities.

-The causes of back pain
+The reasons for back pain

 Among other things, it can affect: